-- 31. The representative of the United States expressed her understanding that in 1986 the Finnish National Board of Navigation, a Code-covered component of the Ministry of Trade and Industry, had purchased an icebreaker on a sole source, non-competitive basis from a Finnish shipyard.
-Her delegation had been advised by the National Board of Navigation that this decision was based on a desire to maintain employment in the Finnish industry.
-It further understood that in 1987 the Board had purchased another icebreaker, through single tendering, with similar justification.
-She wondered what the justification had been for the use of single tendering in these two procurments.
-It was also her delegation's understanding that the National Board of Navigation was in the process of being transferred to the Ministry of Transportation, a non-Code-covered entity.
-She enquired whether it was Finland's intention to continue the Code-covered status when its transfer was completed. - 32.
-The representative of Finland replied that when the Government of Finland had accepted the Agreement in 1980, a standard reservation had been attached to the acceptance.
+3).
+The representative of the Whited States expressed her understanding that in 1886 the Finnish National Board of Navigation. a Code-covered component of the Ministry of Trade and Industry, had purchased an icobreaber on a sole course, non-competitive basis from a Finnish chipperd.
+Her delegation had been advised by the National Board of Mavigation that this decision was based on a desire to maintain employment in the Finnish industry.
+It further understood that in 1887 the Roard had purchased another icobreaker, through single tendering, with similar justification.
+She wandered what the justification had been for the use of tingle tendering in those two procurements.
+It was also her delegation a understanding that the Mational Board of Navigation was in the process of being transferred to the Ministry of Transportation, a non-Code-covered entity.
+She enquired whether it was Finland's intention to continue the Code-covered status when its transfer was completed.

+- 32. The representative of Finland replied that when the Government of finland had accepted the Agreement in 1980, a standard reservation had been attached to the acceptance.
 This reservation had been invoked in these two purchases.
 He was prepared to provide further details at a later date.
-He also confirmed the transfer of the National Board of Navigation from the Ministry of Trade and Industry to the Ministry of Transportation as from 1 January 1990.
-He assured Parties that this transfer would not in any way affect the Code-covered status of this entity.

-33. The representative of the United States stated that she was aware of the importance of the icebreaker industry to Finland and recognized the existence of the footnote in Annex I. She reserved her delegation's rights on this question pending further information and enquiry.
+He also confirmed the transfer of the National Board of Navigation from the Ministry of Trade and Industry to the Ministry of Transportation as from 3 January 1990.
+He assured Parties that this transfer would not in any way affect the Code-covered status of this entity. - 3).
+The representative of the United States stated that she was aware of the importance of the icebreaker industry to Finland and recognized the existence of the footnote in Annex 1.
+She reserved her delegation's rights on this question pending further information and enquiry.
 She appreciated the confirmation that the status of the entity would remain unchanged.